mitodl/ocw-hugo-themes/README.md

    - `RESOURCE_BASE_URL=https://ocw-content-draft-qa.s3.amazonaws.com/` (if you need to test the loading of resources from S3 or some other CDN)
    - `STATIC_API_BASE_URL=https://ocw-draft-qa.global.ssl.fastly.net/` (for loading content from a static API like the instructors published by `ocw-www`)
  - Start the site with `npm run start:course`
  - The site should be available at http://localhost:3000/

+### Running a fields site

+To run a course site locally for working on the `fields` theme:

+`npm run start:fields`

+To customize your `fields` site:

+ - Create a course site at https://ocw-studio-rc.odl.mit.edu/sites/ using the `mit-fields` starter
+ - Visit the "Subfields" section and define as many subfields as you want, adding a list of courses to each one
+ - Visit the "Field" section and fill out the info about the field site you are creating, selecting a featured Subfield and adding as many other subfields as you want
+ - When you are done editing, publish your site
+ - Find your site at https://github.mit.edu/ocw-content-rc/ and clone it locally (it's recommended to have a parent folder locally for all cloned courses, in this case `ocw-content-rc`)
+ - Clone `ocw-hugo-projects` to obtain the relevant configuration file: https://github.com/mitodl/ocw-hugo-projects
+ - Set the following environment variables in your `.env` file, replacing `/path/to` with your path to the repos indicated and `your-field-slug` with the folder your course was cloned into in a previous step:
+   - `FIELDS_HUGO_CONFIG_PATH=/path/to/ocw-hugo-projects/mit-fields/config.yaml`
+   - `FIELDS_CONTENT_PATH=/path/to/ocw-content-rc/your-field-slug`
+   - `STATIC_API_BASE_URL=https://ocw-draft-qa.global.ssl.fastly.net/` (for loading content from a static API for the courses linked in your Subfields)
+ - Optionally set these environment variables as well, depending on the functionality you need to work on:
+   - `RESOURCE_BASE_URL=https://ocw-content-draft-qa.s3.amazonaws.com/` (if you need to test the loading of resources from S3 or some other CDN)
+ - Start the site with `npm run start:fields`
+ - The site should be available at http://localhost:3000/

 ### External API's